MontaVista-OpenSourceTechnology/clixon-docs/quickstart.rst

 Clixon is not a system in itself, it is a support system for an application.
 In this case, the "application" is hello world.
 The hello world application is very simple where the application semantics is completely described by a YANG and CLI specification.
+It has a small backend that modified a file to hold state.

-A more advanced application have backend and frontend plugins that define application-specific semantics.
-No plugins are present in the hello world application.
+A more advanced application have a sophisticated backend and frontend plugins that define application-specific semantics.
+Only a simple backend is present in the hello world application.

 The hello world example can be run both natively on the host and in a docker container.